easy-graph/easy-graph.github.io/docs/_sources/contributorGuide.rst.txt

 Release branch
 ^^^^^^^^^^^^^^

-When a release is ready, the following are required before a release is tagged.
+When a release is ready, the following steps are necessary before the release is tagged.

 1. A release branch with the prefix ``release-``, eg: